cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 The `dbcopy` map can be used to migrate data into events, and then output them to another database, in order to better accomodate event sourcing.

-A document like the first example can be mapped into another database using the view, or [MapReduce index](#mapreduce), in the second example.
+A document like the first example can be mapped into another database using the [view](#mapreduce) in the second example.
 The results will be document in the events database like the third example.

 ```javascript
 {